Jonesy137/FPLTool/README.md

 **FPLAPI.ipynb** - A notebook where I learn how to scrape data from the FPL API and explore the data available.

-**DataCleaning.ipynb** - A notebook where i look a dtypes and amend values.
+**DataCleaning.ipynb** - A notebook where I look a dtypes and amend values.

 ## Data files